Khair Khaneh

+Excavation

 A Brahmanical Temple was excavated there.
 The construction of the Khair Khaneh temple itself is dated to 608-630 CE, at the beginning of the Turk Shahis period.
 Most of the remains, including marble statuettes, date to the 7th–8th century, during the time of the Turk Shahi.

+History

 A remarkable marble statue of the solar deity in Hinduism, lord Surya, in tunic and boots was discovered in Khair Khaneh.
 The statue is associated to the Turk Shahi period, when Hinduism was still a religion in Afghanistan.